nuriel77/iri-playbook/docs/appendix.rst

 Running IRI API Port Behind HAProxy
 ===================================

+This is still work in progress but feel free to test this functionality.

 We can configure IRI API port to be accessible via HAProxy.
 The benefits in doing so is:

 - Logging